metio/terraform-provider-k8s/docs/resources/monitoring_coreos_com_alertmanager_config_v1alpha1.md

 Optional:

 - `inhibit_rules` (Attributes List) List of inhibition rules.
-The rules will only apply to alerts matching the resource’s namespace. (see [below for nested schema](#nestedatt--spec--inhibit_rules))
+The rules will only apply to alerts matching the resource's namespace. (see [below for nested schema](#nestedatt--spec--inhibit_rules))
 - `mute_time_intervals` (Attributes List) List of MuteTimeInterval specifying when the routes should be muted. (see [below for nested schema](#nestedatt--spec--mute_time_intervals))
 - `receivers` (Attributes List) List of receivers. (see [below for nested schema](#nestedatt--spec--receivers))
-- `route` (Attributes) The Alertmanager route definition for alerts matching the resource’s namespace.
+- `route` (Attributes) The Alertmanager route definition for alerts matching the resource's namespace.
 If present, it will be added to the generated Alertmanager configuration as a first-level route. (see [below for nested schema](#nestedatt--spec--route))

 <a id="nestedatt--spec--inhibit_rules"></a>
 ### Nested Schema for `spec.inhibit_rules`